The Importance of Repair in Parenting

 Why Repair Matters More Than Perfection

 No parent is perfect.
 Everyone loses patience or makes errors.
-What matters is what happens after those moments.
+What truly matters is what happens after those moments.
 Repair prevents children from internalizing blame or feeling unsafe.
 Instead, it creates an environment where children feel valued and understood.

 How to Practice Good Repair